 All graduate students in the TESL/Applied Linguistics MA program whose first language is not English are required to pass the OECT as part of their program requirements.
 To pass, students must achieve a Level 1 certification or may be exempted from taking one or both of the OECT components.
 Check the OECT website for further information.

-5.2.8 Final Oral Defense of the Thesis or Creative Component (Final Oral Examination)
+5.2.9 Final Oral Defense of the Thesis or Creative Component (Final Oral Examination)

-Students should refer to Guidelines for Thesis and Creative Component (Concurrent MA) as soon as they begin to establish their POS Committee and share their research interests.
-See the section on Graduation for more details and information on finishing up as well as resources with links to very helpful information.
+See the section on Program Completion/Graduation, Section 1.10 for more details and information on finishing up as well as resources with links to very helpful information.